netenglabs/suzieq/docs/2020-priority.md

 * Understand BGP routing policy and route maps / etc
 * ISIS
 * ~~Supporting 1M+ routes per device~~
-* Make asserts more modular and customizable
-  * Asserts are ways to build health checks to assure your network is behaving as expected.
-We think asserts are a powerful tool in Suzieq's arsenal.
-  * If you have ideas on what asserts you'd like or what problems you'd like asserts to solve, please file an issue so that we can gather more ideas on how to make asserts great.
 * Integration with other systems as both source of data and as a client.

 ## How You Can Help